Legal Intern Positions

 - Internships are open to first (second semester only), second, and third-year law students.

 - Internships typically last between ten and twelve weeks.
-The Section requires a minimum commitment of eight weeks for any internship.
+The Section generally requires a minimum commitment of eight weeks for any internship.

 - Summer legal internships are full time.
 The Section also encourages applications for full-time positions during the academic semesters, though most semester-based legal internships are part-time and require a minimum commitment of 15 hours per week.